techjacker/Backbone-Responsive-CSS3-Page-Transitions/README.md

 		<script src="backbone.responsiveCSS3transitions.min.js"></script>

 #### AMD

+##### Backbone Dependency
 Plugin relies upon 'backbone' as a dependency.
 Make sure that this is set up in your require.js [shim config](https://github.com/jrburke/requirejs/wiki/Upgrading-to-RequireJS-2.0#wiki-shim).

+##### Fastclick Dependency
+If you want to use the fastclick functionality with an AMD set up then you should set up your shim config as with backbone and then edit the AMD definition in backbone.responsiveCSS3transitions.js

+		//...... top of backbone.responsiveCSS3transitions.js file
+		define(['backbone'], factory);
+		// if using fastclick then replace the line above with this:
+		// define(['backbone', 'fastclick'], factory);

 ### 2. HTML Set Up: Wrapping Divs